-I still remember standing in a small London department store two days before a close friend’s birthday, holding an expensive scarf and feeling… nothing.
+I still remember standing in a small London department store two days before my grandmother’s birthday, holding an expensive scarf and feeling nothing.
 She already had better ones.
 Jewellery?
 Plenty.
 Perfume?
 A whole shelf.
-That moment taught me something important: when a woman truly has everything, value no longer comes from price or prestige, but from meaning, experience, and thoughtfulness.
+That moment taught me something that has shaped how I give ever since: when an older woman truly has everything, value no longer comes from price or prestige, but from meaning, ease, and connection.

-Why Gifting a Woman Who Has Everything Is So Difficult (and How to Get It Right)
+Why Gifting an Older Woman Who Has Everything Is So Difficult (and How to Get It Right)

 Keep that lens in mind as you read through the ideas below.